Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 Remember, there are federal and provincial/territorial laws that regulate how credit counsellors practice their trade.
 The government is also responsible for investigating any consumer complaints about credit counselling agencies.

-If you need to launch a complaint against a sketchy credit counsellor or scam artist in your region, visit the Government of Canada website for more information and contact your provincial/territorial Office of Consumer Affairs immediately.
+If you need to launch a complaint against a sketchy credit counsellor in your region, visit the Government of Canada website for more information and contact your provincial/territorial Office of Consumer Affairs immediately.

 Searching For Credit Counselling?